In this article...

 There are a few common misconceptions about what performance management is and features performance management software should include.
 Performance management is not:

-Performance management software helps align your workforce to corporate objectives, measure and evaluate individual employee performance, and continually measure organizational results.
-The software digitally tracks all activities that ensure goals are consistently met in an effective and efficient manner.
+Employee performance management software helps align your workforce to corporate objectives, measure and evaluate individual employee performance, and continually measure organizational results.
+The software digitally tracks all activities that ensure employee goals are consistently met in an effective and efficient manner.

-Managers use coaching management tools to organize the goals of each of their reports, build career plans, track training and assessments, and store communication and feedback.
+Managers use coaching management tools to organize the goals of each of their reports, build career plans, track training and assessments, and store communication and employee evaluation.
 Many modern coaching management features also provide a place for reports to message and interact with their manager directly via chat.

 Goal tools help managers and individuals write goals and track their performance toward them in a centralized and consistent manner.
 Today’s tools prompt individuals to update their progress toward goals, solicit feedback from the managers, and compare progress to benchmarks.

-Feedback management tools collect and organize feedback around goals or performance metrics, giving both the employee and their manager a place to document updates and thoughts regarding goals.
+Feedback management tools collect and organize real time feedback around employee goals or performance metrics, giving both the employee and their manager a place to document updates and thoughts regarding goals.

-Competencies and skills management tools track certifications, skills tests, and licenses that keep the company compliant with local and state regulations.
+Employee competencies and skills management tools track certifications, skills tests, and licenses that keep the organization compliant with local and state regulations.
 These tools can also be used to understand an individual’s most valuable skills, plan training, and map succession within the organization.

-Career mapping and development planning are key components of any employee engagement plan, and a robust performance management software will include tools that support HR teams and managers in planning long-term career moves with individuals.
+Career mapping and development planning are key components of any employee engagement plan, and robust performance management software will include tools that support human resources teams and managers in planning long-term career moves with individuals.

-HR and management teams need quick access to deep information about their employees.
+Human resources and management teams need quick access to deep information about their employees.
 Talent profiles give a detailed view of an individual’s skills and proficiencies, without needing to comb through reams of performance reports.
-These tools can help HR teams build job descriptions, manage succession planning, and even understand where their teams lack vital skills.
+These tools can help HR professionals build job descriptions, manage succession planning, and even understand where their teams lack vital skills.

-As with everything in tech today, portability provides managers and employees the freedom to complete performance tasks outside of the office, on a commute, or at home.
+As with everything in tech today, portability improves both the manager and employee experience by giving them the freedom to complete performance tasks outside of the office, on a commute, or at home.
 Mobile capabilities also bring performance conversations to a context where many individuals are more comfortable sharing honest feedback: their phone apps.

 No modern app is complete without reports and analytics that provide insight into the tool’s effectiveness, the employee’s performance, or the company’s improvement.
-These modules are a must for proving the worth of the tool to a CFO or CEO, and can give deep insight for teams to use when planning future HR initiatives.
+These modules are a must for proving the worth of the HR tool to a CFO or CEO and can give actionable insight for teams to use when planning future initiatives.

-Modern PM software isn’t just for HR— it’s for employees, managers, and leaders.
-Today, more than 70 percent of employees in an organization are knowledge workers or service providers.
-This means they become more valuable over time as their knowledge of the industry and the company’s policies increase.
-Consequently, performance management has shifted from a competitive evaluation model towards ongoing coaching and development.
+Modern PM software isn’t just for human resources — it’s for employees, managers, and leaders.
+Today, there are more than one billion knowledge workers worldwide.
+And these employees become more valuable over time as their knowledge of the industry and the organization’s policies increase.
+Consequently, performance management has shifted from a competitive performance evaluation model towards ongoing coaching and employee development.

 According to HR expert Josh Bersin, “Companies that provide high levels of development planning and coaching to their employees have a third less voluntary turnover and generate twice the revenue per employee of their peers.
 These are huge returns.”